 1. When you think you've earned enough points to upgrade, tabulate the points you've earned in the last 36 months, or your previous category upgrade, whichever is most recent (category 5 riders simply need finishes in 10 qualifying mass-start road events).
 Points vary depending on race type and field size.

-2. Log in to your USA Cycling account, click on the license tab just below the banner at the top of the page, and then click on the Upgrade/Downgrade link corresponding to the race discipline/category you wish to change.
+2. Log in to your USA Cycling account, click on the Edit License Details link in the Domestic Race License banner, and then click on the Upgrade/Downgrade link corresponding to the race discipline/category you wish to change.

 3. On the Upgrade/Downgrade page that appears, click on the category you wish to change to in the specific discipline and provide detailed information in the text box to justify your request.
 For each event in which you've earned upgrade points, please include: name and date of the race, type of event, category, field size (estimated number of starters—show only those in your category if it's a combined field), your placing, and the number of points you earned at this event.